sakibahammed/Just-an-Ordinary-project/README.md

     Variable scope refers to the region or context in the code where a variable is defined and can be accessed.

-        simple term :   where a variable is available to access in code
+        simple term :   where a variable is available to access in js code.

+    Global Scope :
+        Variable declared outside of any function or block , They can be accesed from any where of the code.

+    Block Scope :
+        Variables declared using let Const have block scope.
+        Block scope refers to any code block enclosed in braces ' {} ' such as loops. ( for , while ).
+Conditional statements ('if' , 'else') .
+Functional blocks

+    Lexical Scope :

+        Static Scope , Lexical scope means that the accessibility of variables is determined by their location within the code when its written.